arthurflor23/graphite/README.md

-# Handwritten Text Transcriber
+# Graphite

-This project composes my PhD work and is currently in development.
-Until the public version release, it's possible to help me buy coffee through my [Ko-fi](https://ko-fi.com/arthurflor23).
+This project is part of my doctoral work and is under development.
+Until the public release, you can support me by buying some [coffee](https://ko-fi.com/arthurflor23).